war-and-peace/network_node/README.md

   From the root directory of the project run these commands:
   <ul>
     <li>make new</li>
-    <li>make< - this might report some issues.
-Do not bother with them/li>
+    <li>make - this might report some issues.
+Do not bother with them</li>
     <li>make</li>
   </ul>
 </p>